vruden/fe-speech/README.md

-A Pen created at CodePen.io.
+A Pen created at CodePen.io by Irko Palenius.
 You can find this one at http://codepen.io/ispal/pen/LxjgEj.

  Little reminder app prototype I created.
 All the animations/transitions you see on the app are made with CSS  which shows what you can do with it.
 This is also a Vue.js app.
 --------------------------------------